 The first major attraction of the Golden Circle is Thingvellir National Park, the only UNESCO World Heritage site on the mainland of Iceland.

-Though it has received its accolades due to its fascinating role in the development of democracy, it is also a place of incredible natural beauty and geological wonder.
-Located directly between the North American and Eurasian tectonic plates, it is filled with dramatic ravines, sparkling springs and abundant woodland.
+Though it has received its accolades due to its fascinating role in developing democracy, it is also a place of incredible natural beauty and geological wonder.
+Located directly between the North American and Eurasian tectonic plates, Thingvellir National Park is filled with dramatic ravines, sparkling springs, and abundant woodland.

-The second major site you will come to is Strokkur, an active geyser in the Geysir Geothermal Area.
-Every 5-10 minutes guests can marvel as it ejects water to heights that sometimes reach 40 metres (131 ft).
+The second major site you will visit is Strokkur, an active geyser in the Geysir Geothermal Area.
+Every 5-10 minutes, guests can marvel as it ejects water to heights that sometimes reach 40 meters (131 ft).

-Between eruptions, there is plenty to admire, with many other bubbling hot springs and steaming vents; the earth surrounding the springs is also brightly coloured due to the volcanic activity in the area.
+Between eruptions, there is plenty to admire, with many other bubbling hot springs and steaming vents; the earth surrounding the springs is also brightly colored due to the volcanic activity in the area.

 Finally, you will visit one of the most magnificent waterfalls in Iceland, Gullfoss.
 Thundering with such power that it barely freezes over in winter, it pours down two steps into a magnificent canyon.

-If you want to add an extra sense of adventure onto today, you can elect to take a snowmobiling tour from Gullfoss, which will take you flying across the gleaming slopes of Langjokull glacier.
-Alternatively, you could choose to take a countryside horseback ride through the beautiful nature of south-west Iceland, tailored to both novices and experts.
+If you want to add an extra sense of adventure to today, you can elect to take a snowmobiling tour from Gullfoss, which will take you flying across the gleaming slopes of Langjokull glacier.
+Alternatively, you could choose to take a countryside horseback ride through the beautiful nature of southwest Iceland, tailored to both novices and experts.

-A final choice is to embark on a winter snorkelling tour in the Silfra ravine in Thingvellir National Park.
-Protected by a drysuit, you’ll be led through a crystal clear spring, able to see over a 100 metres through the vividly blue waters.
+Another choice is to embark on a winter snorkeling tour in the Silfra ravine in Thingvellir National Park.
+Protected by a drysuit, you'll be led through a crystal clear spring, able to see over 100 meters through the vividly blue waters.

 After being picked up in the morning, the first of these you will reach is Seljalandsfoss waterfall.
-This narrow cascade pours off a great cliff facing the ocean, before a vast cavern that allows visitors to admire it from some unique perspectives.
+This narrow cascade pours off a great cliff facing the ocean before a vast cavern that allows visitors to admire it from unique perspectives.